 The portability and flexibility of practise also make it much easier to integrate (e.g. being able to meditate on a train) and is another reason why people find it a much more sustainable approach.

+The technique is also a powerful healer due to the depth we attain when we do it.
 In the words of one student, a former monk of 7 years:

-“I’ve spent many years in India and have done a vast array of meditative practises in my life, some pretty serious that have involved sitting in mud huts on the banks of the Ganges for months on end, meditating for days and days in Himalayan caves and visiting various ashrams and doing intensive programs there.
+“I’ve spent many years in India and have done a vast array of meditative practices in my life, some pretty serious that have involved sitting in mud huts on the banks of the Ganges for months on end, meditating for days and days in Himalayan caves and visiting various ashrams and doing intensive programs there.
 And none of them have managed to hit the same level of consciousness and depth that this technique does.
-It is a beautiful practise – it’s the real deal”
+It is a beautiful practice – it’s the real deal”

 Pete, Graphic Designer, London